Workplace Discipleship in the Pandemic Age

 Public Lecture Workplace Discipleship in the Pandemic AgeApril 24 2021 | 09:30 AM

 April 24 2021 | 11:30 AM

 Christians find meaning in their everyday work by looking at it as given by a Creator God who is involved in work at all times.
-The Covid-19 pandemic has affected all aspects of work, such as the spaces that we inhabit to work from office to home to online, which has affected the boundaries between work and family time.
-The understanding of essential and non-essential work has been redefined, and for those in the gig economy, there were no more gigs.
+The Covid-19 pandemic has affected all aspects of work, such as the spaces we inhabit (office to online), and the boundaries we keep (work and family time).
+Furthermore, the understanding of essential and non-essential work has been redefined, and for those in the gig economy, there were no more gigs.
 Because of the pandemic many people have had to change the way they worked, and this has been difficult and stressful.

 What is a robust theology of work that Christians can have so that they can meet these challenges?
-And, whether as employers or employees, how then can Christians be positive witnesses in home, marketplace and church?
+And, whether as employers or employees, whether professionals or blue-collar or even gig workers, how then can Christians be positive witnesses in and through their work?

 Location: Zoom Classroom , own study place